mastermatt/tmpljs/README.md

 * A jQuery object is returned.

 ###Usage###
-A [Zen Coding](http://code.google.com/p/zen-coding/) like abbreviation engine is used that resembles CSS selector for tag name, ID, class and explicit attributes.
+A [Zen Coding](http://code.google.com/p/zen-coding/) like abbreviation engine is used that resembles CSS selectors for tag name, ID, class and explicit attributes.

 ```javascript
 var template = [